Note: The shares may not add to 100 due to rounding.

 Migrants and Housing in the UK: Experiences and Impacts

 This briefing reviews the evidence on migration and housing in the UK.

-- The foreign-born population has significantly lower ownership rates (43% were home owners in 2013) than the UK-born (69%).
+- The foreign-born population has significantly lower ownership rates (43% were home owners in the first quarter of 2015) than the UK-born (68%).

-- The foreign-born population is almost three times as likely to be in the private rental sector (38% were in this sector in 2013), compared to the UK-born (14%).
+- The foreign-born population is almost three times as likely to be in the private rental sector (39% were in this sector in the first quarter of 2015), compared to the UK-born (14%).

-- Recent migrants (i.e. those who have been in the UK for five years or less) are more than twice as likely to be renters (80% were in the private rental sector in 2013), compared to other migrants.
+- Recent migrants (i.e. those who have been in the UK for five years or less) are almost twice as likely to be renters (74% were in the private rental sector in the first quarter of 2015), compared to all migrants.
 Those migrants who have been in the UK longer tend to have accommodation similar to that of the UK-born.

-- UK-born and foreign-born individuals have similar levels of participation in social housing (about 17% of UK-born individuals and 18% of foreign-born individuals were in social housing during 2013).
+- UK-born and foreign-born individuals have similar levels of participation in social housing (about 17% of UK-born individuals and 18% of foreign-born individuals were in social housing during the first quarter of 2015).

 Understanding the evidence